caliskanfurkan/awesome-security-analytics/README.md

 Tool Name|Description
 ---------|---------
 [Caldera](https://github.com/mitre/caldera)|CALDERA is an automated adversary emulation system that performs post-compromise adversarial behavior within Windows Enterprise networks.
+[Atomic Red Team](http://atomicredteam.io)|Atomic Red Team tests are small, highly portable detection tests mapped to the MITRE ATT&CK Framework.
+Each test is designed to map back to a particular tactic.
+[Metta](https://github.com/uber-common/metta)|An information security preparedness tool to do adversarial simulation.
+[APT Simulator](https://github.com/NextronSystems/APTSimulator)|A toolset to make a system look as if it was the victim of an APT attack

 ## Videos